kyleerhabor/kyleerhabor/README.md

 # Heya!

-Hello, my name is Kyle.
-I go by Lite, LiteLT, and Moon online.
-I'm a high school student aspiring to be a software engineer and spend my time writing CLI apps, bots, mobile apps, and backend systems.
-I'm experienced with a variety of tools and technologies, but prefer to work with technology not bound to the web (SwiftUI, Flutter, CLI apps, etc.)
+Hey, My name is Kyle.
+I've adopted the names Lite, LiteLT, and Moon online.
+I'm a high school student and software developer aiming to be a software engineer.

+I develop mobile apps, command-line interface apps, bots, backend systems, and more.
+I've developed numerous projects, most of which are private, archived, or deleted.
+I don't have many projects worth sharing, but I hope to in the future.
+Lastly, I occasionally contribute to open-source software and plan to contribute more often.

 If you'd like to contact me, feel free to send me an email.

+***"Listen to your desires." -Me***

 ## Technologies
 <!-- ![](https://img.shields.io/badge/?-?-??style=flat&logo=?&logoColor=white) -->